Vision & Mission

-Jesus Christ is the true God and the true man.
+Jesus Christ is fully God and fully man.
 He was conceived by the Holy Spirit and born of the virgin Mary.
-He died upon the cross, the Just for the unjust, as a substitutionary sacrifice, and all who believe in Him are justified on the ground of His shed blood.
-He arose from the dead according to the Scriptures.
+He died upon the cross, the Just for the unjust, as a substitutionary sacrifice, and all who believe in Him are justified on the ground of his shed blood.
+He arose bodily from the dead according to the Scriptures.
 He is now at the right hand of Majesty on high as our great High Priest.
 He will come again to establish His kingdom, righteousness and peace.

-The Holy Spirit is a divine person, sent to indwell, guide, teach, empower the believer, and convince the world of sin, of righteousness, and of judgment.
+The Holy spirit is a divine person and the guarantee of the believer’s inheritance in God.
+He is sent to indwell, guide, teach, empower the believer, and convict the world of sin of righteousness, and of judgement.

-Man was originally created in the image and likeness of God: he fell through disobedience, incurring thereby both physical and spiritual death.
-All men are born with a sinful nature, are separated from the life of God, and can be saved only through the atoning work of the Lord Jesus Christ.
+People were originally created in the image and likeness of God: they fell through disobedience, incurring both physical and spiritual death.
+All people are born with a sinful nature, are separated from life with God, and can be saved only through the atoning work of Jesus Christ.
 The portion of the unrepentant and unbelieving is existence forever in conscious torment; and that of the believer, in everlasting joy and bliss.

-It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly, being separated from sin and the world and fully dedicated to the will of God, thereby receiving power for holy living and effective service.
-This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion.
+It is the will of God that each believer should be filled with the Holy Spirit and be conformed to the image of Christ, being separated from sin and the world and fully dedicated to the will of God.
+This process begins with our unity to Christ, and is also a progressive work through the believer’s life.

-The Church consists of all those who believe on the Lord Jesus Christ, are redeemed through His blood, and are born again of the Holy Spirit.
-Christ is the Head of the Body, the Church, which has been commissioned by Him to go into all the world as a witness, preaching the gospel to all nations.
-The local church is a body of believers in Christ who are joined together for the worship of God, for edification through the Word of God, for prayer, fellowship, the proclamation of the gospel, and observance of the ordinances of Baptism and the Lord’s Supper.
+The Church consists of all those who are chosen by the Father, believe in the Lord Jesus Christ, are redeemed through His blood, and are born again of the Holy Spirit.
+Christ is the Head of the Body, the Church, which has been commissioned by Him to go into all the world as a witness, preaching the gospel and making disciples of all nations.
+The local church is a body of believers in Christ who are joined together for the worship of God, edification through the Word of God, for prayer, fellowship, the proclamation and protection of the gospel, and observance of the ordinances of Baptism and the Lord’s Supper.

 There shall be a bodily resurrection of the just and of the unjust; for the former, a resurrection unto life; for the latter, a resurrection unto judgment.

-The second coming of the Lord Jesus Christ is imminent and will be personal, visible, and premillennial.
-This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service.
+The second coming of the Lord Jesus Christ is imminent, personal, visible, and glorious.
+He will return in power and victory to finish God’s salvation plan, and bring forth the new heavens and new earth where we will dwell with Him forever.
+This is our blessed hope and is a vital truth which is an incentive to holy living and faithful service.